qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 attributes of a vector layer in a customized Qt Designer form (see figure_custom_annotation_).
 This is similar to the designer forms for the :guilabel:`Identify features` tool, but displayed in an annotation item.
-Also see the |qg| blog http://blog.qgis.org/node/143 for more information.
+Also see this video https://www.youtube.com/watch?v=0pDBuSbQ02o from Tim Sutton for more information.

 .. _figure_custom_annotation: